Meniscus of the Knee

 - There are two Meniscus in the knee, Medial Meniscus and Lateral Meniscus.

-- 50% of medial tibial plateau covered by medial meniscus, 59% of lateral tibial plateau covered by lateral meniscus.
+- 50% of medial tibial plateau covered by medial meniscus, whereas 59% of lateral tibial plateau covered by lateral meniscus.

-The meniscus’s functions are:
+The meniscus functions are:

-- Act as a joint filler.
+- The meniscus of the knee acts as a joint filler.

 - Compensate for gross incongruity between femoral and tibial articulating surfaces.

 - Prevent capsular and synovial impingement during flexion-extension movements.

 - joint lubrication function, helping to distribute synovial fluid throughout the joint and aiding the nutrition of the articular cartilage.